 Just in case you are still looking for the perfect potato side dish for Thanksgiving or Christmas, here is a simple recipe for the best-roasted garlic parmesan mashed potatoes ever!
 Or at least, I have never had any better!

 You definitely have to try them!
 I mean, I love any kind of potato side dish, for instance, roasted potatoes or smashed potatoes, even plain boiled potatoes are just wonderful, but this particular mash recipe is something special, something anyone should try.

 Jump to recipe

 How to roast garlic in the oven

-- Peel all the needed cloves (lots of them), place them into a small ovenproof dish, mix with olive oil, and roast until they are very soft, so soft that you could actually turn them to a puree using a fork.
+- Peel all the needed cloves (lots of them), place them into a small ovenproof dish, mix them with olive oil, and roast until they are very soft, so soft that you could actually turn them into a puree using a fork.

 - You could also add some to bread spreads or dips, to soups and stews for some extra flavor.

 Garlic: So, we have already talked about it; you will need 2 whole garlic bulbs.